CircuitVerse/Interactive-Book/docs/MSI/demux.md

 # Demultiplexers
 {: .no_toc }

-A demultiplexer performs the reverse operation of a multiplexer i.e. it receives one input and distributes it over several outputs.
+The operation of a demultiplexer is the reverse of multiplexers that is, it receives one input and distributes it over several outputs.
-It has only one input, n outputs, m select input.
+It has only one input, n outputs and m select inputs.
 At a time only one output line is selected by the select lines and the input is transmitted to the selected output line.
-A de-multiplexer is equivalent to a single pole multiple way switch as shown in fig.
+A de-multiplexer is equivalent to a single pole multiple way switch as shown in the figure below.

 ## Demultiplexers in multiple variations.